eslint/eslint/docs/rules/no-extra-parens.md

-# disallow unnecessary parentheses (no-extra-parens)
+# no-extra-parens

+Disallows unnecessary parentheses.

 This rule restricts the use of parentheses to only where they are necessary.